cran/raceland/README.md

-The **raceland** package implements a computational framework for a pattern-based, zoneless analysis, and visualization of (ethno)racial topography.
+The **raceland** package implements a computational framework for a pattern-based, zoneless analysis, and visualization of (ethno)racial topography (Dmowska et al., 2020).
 It is a reimagined approach for analyzing residential segregation and racial diversity based on the concept of ‘landscape’ used in the domain of landscape ecology.
 A racial landscape, represented by a high-resolution raster grid with each cell containing only inhabitants of a single race, is quantified by two metrics (entropy and mutual information) derived from Information Theory concept (IT).
 Entropy is the measure of racial diversity and mutual information measures racial segregation.

 Racial landscape method is based on the raster gridded data, and unlike the previous methods, does not depend on the division of specific zones